jeorp/Calculate-wordle-entropy/README.md

 note :
 This code is implemented by String.
 So other first structure is better, of course.
-But String is list and pattern match is easy way.
+But String is a list and pattern match is easy way.